cattonkey/Bob_Web/CreatingStrongPasswords.md

 	**REDACTED**

 And thats it!
 Creating simple and memorable passwords is not that hard after all.
-We hope you that this was a good read, and should you have any computer problems, remember us, Bob The Builder :)
+We hope you that this was a good read, and should you have any computer problems, remember us, Bob The Fixer :)